appcelerator-forks/TiPopover/README.md

 		title: 'Foo',
 		view: table,
 		backshadeColor: '#aaa', // optional background shading on custom popover
-		ipadOverride: false // optional, to use custom rather than native popover on iPad });
+		ipadOverride: false, // optional, to use custom rather than native popover on iPad
+		hideCallback: function() { popovershowing = false;} // see note below });
     // if you set ipadOverride to true, then you will have to
     // win.add(pop) on iPad, otherwise, don't add it to the win
-    // when running on iPad or you'll get strange view problems if(osname!='ipad') win.add(pop);
+    // when running on iPad or you'll get strange view problems if(osname == 'ipad') pop.show({view: button});  // android will die horribly if an obj is passed to show() else pop.show();

+	// hideCallback() -- in the example, we set a var that tracks whether the popover
+	//	is showing (so we don't show it again).
+With this param, pass in a function that sets
+	//	your tracking var to false.
+This will be called when the user taps the backshade.
+	//	Without this, the next tap to show the popover would fail, the third would show it again.

 Open with:
     if(Ti.Platform.osname != 'ipad') win.add(pop);
     // if you run this on iPad, you must provide a view param